laserswald/pre-srfi-generic-procedures/README.md

 ### Hierarchies

 In order to have a useful ordering for methods, there must be an established ordering of predicates which designate types, which we will call a _predicate hierarchy_, or just a _hierarchy_ for short.

+A hierarchy is a disjoint type.

 We say a predicate specializes another predicate when methods that are defined on the first predicate should be given higher priority than methods defined on the second.

-A hierarchy is a disjoint type, as if it were made by
+`make-predicate-hierarchy`

-`register-predicate! <pred> <parent-pred> [<hierarchy>]`
+`derive! <pred> <parent-pred> [<hierarchy>]`

 Ensure that _pred_ is registered to specialize _subpred_.
 It is an error if _pred_ already specializes _subpred_.